XcooBee/payment-sdk-js/README.md

 You will need to setup a XcooBee Payment Request project in order to obtain test and or production campaign codes.
 You can setup a free [XcooBee Professional](https://app.xcoobee.net/auth/signup?level=professional) Account for this purpose and generate test keys.

+During the XcooBee account setup you will also be able to select your payment processor or setup one if needed.

 ## Installation

 ### Node